Welcome to Volume 8 of Executed to Suppress His Message.

 Parallel 9

-The Garden contained the Tree of Knowledge (a lying demon) which taught Adam and Eve that eternal life is a matter of knowing good and evil; i.e., religion is a matter of knowledge.
+The Garden contained the Tree of Knowledge (a lying demon) which taught Adam and Eve that eternal life is a matter of knowing good and evil – and that religion is a matter of knowledge.

 Parallel 10

 Because Adam and Eve believed the lies of a self-appointed spiritual messenger (symbolized by the Tree of the Knowledge of Good and Evil), the first two humans developed a false view of God that eventually destroyed their relationship with Christ.
-And without a personal relationship with Christ, Adam and Eve were blocked from the way (road) to eternal life.
+And without a personal relationship with Christ, Adam and Eve were unable to find the way (road) to eternal life.

-The comparison between the Garden of Eden and Christ’s Church is quite amazing: in every area, as the events that transpired in Eden seem to exactly parallel what happens to Christians within the Church.
+This comparison between the Garden of Eden and Christ’s Church is astounding!
+In every area, the events that transpired in Eden exactly parallel what happens to Christians within the New Testament Church.

-So are these parallels merely coincidence?
-Or does Eden have a powerful message for Christ’s Church?
+So are all these parallels merely coincidental?
+Or does the Eden story have a powerful message for Christ’s Church?

-And if Eden does represent the Church, then perhaps Eden’s most important message is as follows:
+And if Eden does represent the Church, then perhaps it’s most important message is this:

 ~~~~

 Within the first few pages of the Bible, we find an ancient story that warns of an extraordinary danger to God’s people: self-appointed “messengers” who claim to have spiritual truth.
-And we don’t even have to go beyond the next book of the Bible to find God’s next warning about these self-appointed spiritual messengers.
+And we don’t even have to go beyond the next book of the Bible to find God’s warnings about these self-appointed messengers.

-Around twenty-five hundred years after Adam and Eve died, God appointed Moses to lead the Israelites out of Egypt.
-But just as the Israelites were about to enter their promised land, Moses did something quite unusual:
+Then approximately twenty-five hundred years after Adam and Eve died, God appointed Moses to lead the Israelites out of Egypt.
+But just as the Israelites were about to enter their promised land, Moses did something unusual:

 It came about the next day that Moses sat to judge the people, and the people stood about Moses from the morning until the evening.

-Now this was very interesting, because God never asked Moses to judge the people.
-The following is the biblical passage where God called Moses and assigns his duties.
-Read it and see if you can find anything about Moses “judging” God’s people:
+This was very interesting development, because God never asked Moses to judge the anyone.
+So snotice the biblical passage where God called Moses and assigns his duties – and see if you can find anything about Moses “judging” God’s people:

 “So I have come down to deliver them from the power of the Egyptians, and to bring them up from that land to a good and spacious land, to a land flowing with milk and honey, to the place of the Canaanite and the Hittite and the Amorite and the Perizzite and the Hivite and the Jebusite.”
 Now, behold, the cry of the sons of Israel has come to Me; furthermore, I have seen the oppression with which the Egyptians are oppressing them.
 “Therefore, come now, and I will send you to Pharaoh, so that you may bring My people, the sons of Israel, out of Egypt” (Exodus 3:8-10).

-God had never instructed or even suggested that Moses should judge the Israelites; instead, Moses was told to lead the people out of Egypt.
+God never even suggested that Moses should judge the Israelites.
+Instead, Moses was told to simply lead them out of Egypt.

-Then later, verse 16 documents how the Lord told Moses to gather the elders of the people together and inform them of what God was planning to do.
-And this is important information, because it shows how the elders (heads of the families, households, and tribes) were those who judged Israel — not Moses.
+And then in verse 16, we read how the Lord told Moses to gather the elders of the people together and inform them of what God was planning to do.
+And this was important information, because it proves that the elders (heads of the families, households, and tribes) were the ones that were to judge Israel — not Moses.

 But Moses superseded the authority of the elders and appointed himself as Israel’s judge.

-So then along came Moses’ father-in-law Jethro, who wanted to give “Judge Moses” some advise.
+Then Moses’ father-in-law Jethro got into the act by giving Moses some advise.
 Exodus 18:1 describes this man as “the priest of Midian.”
-A few biblical commentators believe Jethro was a priest of the true God, like Melchizedek.
-But Midian was several hundred miles from where the Israelites were imprisoned in Egypt.
-So it’s hard to imagine how this man could have had much to do with God’s people.
+Some biblical commentators believe Jethro was a priest of the true God, like Melchizedek.
+But since Midian was several hundred miles from where the Israelites were imprisoned in Egypt, it’s hard to imagine how this man could have had much to do with God’s people.
 And this is why most biblical commentators believe Jethro was a pagan priest.

 It came about the next day that Moses sat to judge the people, and the people stood about Moses from the morning until the evening.
 Now when Moses’ father-in-law saw all that he was doing for the people, he said, “What is this thing that you are doing for the people?
 Why do you alone sit as judge and all the people stand about you from morning until evening?”
 Moses said to his father-in-law, “Because the people come to me to inquire of God.”
 When they have a dispute, it comes to me, and I judge between a man and his neighbor and make known the statutes of God and His laws" (Exodus 18:13-16).

-If you’re familiar with the Book of Exodus, you probably noticed a rather large “red flag” associated with what Moses said.
-Because at the time when Moses said this, God had not yet revealed His statutes and laws to anyone!
+If you’re familiar with the Book of Exodus, you may have noticed a rather large “red flag” associated with what Moses said.
+Because at the time Moses said this, God had not revealed His statutes and laws to anyone.

 So what was Moses doing?
-He was making up “God’s” statutes and laws out of his own mind!
+Apparently, he was making up statutes and laws for God out of his own mind.
 And of course, this was something that went far beyond any authority God had given to him.

-So with those thoughts in mind, let’s continue with what the pagan Jethro counseled Moses:
+So with all of these thoughts in mind, let’s continue with what the pagan Jethro counseled Moses:

 "And Moses’ father-in-law said unto him, The thing that you are doing is not good.
 You will surely wear out, both yourself and these people who are with you, for the task is too heavy for you; you cannot do it alone.